IndexZer0/ha-rest-api-client/README.md

 composer require indexzer0/ha-rest-api-client
 ```

 This library does not have a dependency on Guzzle or any other library that sends HTTP requests.
 This packages uses the awesome HTTPlug to achieve the decoupling.
 We want you to choose what library to use for sending HTTP requests.
-Consult this list of packages that support [php-http/client-implementation](https://packagist.org/providers/php-http/client-implementation) find clients to use.
+Consult this list of packages that support [php-http/client-implementation](https://packagist.org/providers/php-http/client-implementation) to find clients to use.
 For more information about virtual packages please refer to [HTTPlug](https://docs.php-http.org/en/latest/httplug/users.html).

 Install your choice of http client.